Why I’m Avoiding Video for Now (Probably)

 If everyone’s doing video podcasts, why aren’t we?

 Everyone says the same thing.
-“You’ve got to do video.”
-Apparently if you’re not on YouTube or TikTok or whatever else people are scrolling through on mute, you don’t exist.
-Doesn’t matter how sharp the conversation is.
+‘You’ve got to do video.’
+Apparently, if you’re not on YouTube or TikTok or whatever else people are scrolling through on mute, you don’t exist.
+Doesn’t matter how sharp the thinking is.
 Doesn’t matter how good the content is.
 If there’s no footage, it’s invisible.

-We’ve heard it.
-We’re not ignoring it.
-We’re just not rushing in.
+I’ve heard it.
+I’m not ignoring it.
+I’m just not rushing in.

 There’s a reason this started as an audio-first project.
-We wanted to get the format right.
-Get the tone right.
-Build a system that works without breaking every week.
-Adding video on top of that, while we’re still locking in structure, pacing, and production?
-That’s just inviting more problems.
-And not the fun kind we can joke about in an episode.
+I wanted to get the format right.
+Nail the tone.
+Build something stable that doesn’t break every week.
+Adding video on top, while I’m still locking in structure and pacing?
+That’s asking for more problems—and not the interesting kind I can turn into an episode.

-Video isn’t just “stick a camera on and hit record.”
-It’s lighting, framing, camera quality, compression, upload schedules, and about fifty other things that take time away from actually making the show.
-And let’s be honest, we don’t need four badly lit heads in rectangles talking over each other.
+Video isn’t just ‘stick a camera on and hit record’.
+It’s lighting, framing, camera quality, compression, upload schedules, and fifty other things that chew up time I’d rather spend actually making the podcast.
+And honestly, no one needs a badly lit talking head droning into a webcam.
 That’s not content.
-That’s surveillance footage.
+That’s security footage.

-Most of us aren’t exactly desperate to be on camera either.
-We didn’t get into this for self-promotion.
-We got into it because we’ve been around games long enough to have thoughts that go beyond the usual cheerleading.
+I’m not exactly desperate to be on camera either.
+I didn’t start this for self-promotion.
+I did it because I’ve been around games long enough to have something to say that isn’t just noise.
 That works better in audio.
 It’s stripped down.
 It’s focused.
-And it’s easier to keep consistent across time zones, work schedules, and general life chaos.
+And it’s easier to keep consistent when life’s already full of chaos.

 Then there’s the editing.
-Audio is already time-consuming.
+Audio takes long enough.
 Video multiplies that.
-Suddenly you’re worrying about jump cuts, dead air, eye contact, lip sync.
-You spend more time polishing than creating.
-And when the result is just a slightly more awkward version of what we already said clearly on mic, what’s the point?
+Suddenly I’d be stressing over jump cuts, awkward silences, eye contact, lip sync.
+I’d spend more time polishing than actually saying anything.
+And when the end result is just a clunkier version of what I already said clearly on mic, what’s the point?

-We’re not ruling it out forever.
-There might be a future where we do special video episodes.
-Developer interviews.
-Roundtable discussions.
-Maybe some behind-the-scenes stuff when we’re not all knackered.
-But it won’t be the main thing.
+I’m not ruling it out forever.
+There might be a future where I try a few special episodes with video.
+A developer chat.
+A behind-the-scenes look.
+Maybe even the occasional rant if I’m in the mood.
+But it won’t become the main thing.
 The main thing is the podcast.
-The conversation.
 The tone.
+The voice.

-There are thousands of active gaming podcasts.
-There are hundreds of thousands of YouTube channels trying to do the same thing with video.
+There are thousands of gaming podcasts.
+Hundreds of thousands of YouTube channels trying to do the same thing with video.
 Most of it blends together.
-We’d rather focus on making something sharp and sustainable before we start worrying about camera angles.
+I’d rather make something sharp and sustainable than burn time trying to look busy on camera.

-This project is built around clarity and honesty.
-If we add video, it has to help with that not distract from it.
-Right now, it would just get in the way.
-So we’re staying focused.
-Making the show better instead of more “visible.”
+This whole thing is built around clarity and honesty.
+If I bring in video, it has to sharpen that—not distract from it.
+Right now, it’d just get in the way.
+So I’m keeping focus.
+Making the podcast better.
+Not more ‘visible.’
 Visibility can come later.
 Quality can’t.

-And if it turns out that people won’t listen unless they can watch something too?
-That says more about the state of attention spans than it does about this podcast.
+And if people won’t listen unless they can watch something too?
+That says more about the state of attention spans than it does about this show.

 Do you actually watch video podcasts, or just let them play while doing something else?